benben101001/ERC721PokemonCardProject/README.md

-# Pokemon NFT Marketplace
+# Pokémon NFT Marketplace and Auction Platform

-A decentralized marketplace for trading Pokemon NFT cards, built with Solidity, Hardhat, and React.
+A decentralized marketplace for trading and auctioning Pokémon NFT cards, built with Solidity, Hardhat, and React.

 ## Features